-However, using a conditioner can help with dryness and color variation in unfinished woods such as cedar.
-It is advisable to use an oil-based product on these surfaces because they tend to be more porous.
+However, a conditioner can help with dryness and color variation in unfinished woods such as cedar.
+Using an oil-based product on these surfaces is advisable because they tend to be more porous.

 A conditioner can be used on surfaces that have been finished with a natural or clear protective finish, which will not change the color of your furniture.
 It will add to your outdoor living space’s life span and beauty by protecting against UV rays, water stains, and mold growth.

-Adds protection from moisture, aids in preserving the color and life span of the furniture, can be used on unfinished or finished surfaces.
+It adds protection from moisture, aids in preserving the color and life span of the furniture, and can be used on unfinished or finished surfaces.

 It Can prolong the drying time for a project if applied to wet wood.
-Will not protect against bugs or scratches in natural finishes.
+It will not protect against bugs or scratches in natural finishes.
 It is difficult to remove from concrete or glass.

 While it is beneficial, it is not mandatory to use conditioner before you stain wood.
 Will it be helpful?
 Yes, but because of this level of protection and the longer life span of using this product, I do not see it as mandatory for all projects.